Siege of Boston Summary

-Howe Replaces Gage
+Howe Replaces Gage — October 10

 On October 10, William Howe replaced Gage as commander-in-chief of the British forces in North America.
 Gage returned to England the next day.
 With Howe in command, there was little change in the British strategy.
 He continued to strengthen existing defensive positions in Charlestown, on Bunker Hill, and at Boston Neck.
 He also started building new batteries on Beacon Hill and at Boston Common.

-Franklin Meets with Washington
+Franklin Meets with Washington — October 18

 A little more than a week later, on October 18, a committee, sent by the Continental Congress, and led by Benjamin Franklin, met with Washington, his staff, and delegates from Massachusetts, Connecticut, Rhode Island, and New Hampshire.
 This meeting resulted in the reorganization of the Army, the promise of more troops, and a system for supplying clothing and supplies for the Army.
 When the committee returned to Philadelphia, the plan was approved by Congress.

-Skirmish at Lechmere Point
+Skirmish at Lechmere Point — November 9

 On November 9, 1775, Howe launched a small offensive, sending an expedition to Lechmere Point to seize cattle.
 Colonel William Thompson attacked them with his Pennsylvania militia, with support from the Massachusetts militia under the command of Colonel Benjamin Woodbridge and Colonel John Patterson.
-The British were only able to secure 10 head of cattle before they were driven back.
+The British were only able to secure 10 cattle before they were driven back.

 The Knox Expedition

-In an effort to break the stalemate in Boston, he sent Henry Knox to Fort Ticonderoga with orders to retrieve the heavy artillery that has been captured at the forts on Lake Champlain and transport it to Boston.
+In an effort to break the stalemate in Boston, he sent Henry Knox to Fort Ticonderoga with orders to retrieve the heavy artillery that had been captured at the forts on Lake Champlain and transport it to Boston.
 Knox himself had presented the idea to Washington.
 The Knox Expedition left Boston on November 17 and reached Ticonderoga on December 5.
 Despite delays due to the winter weather the Expedition successfully moved 60 tons of cannon and other weapons to the camps of the Continental Army outside of Boston, covering approximately 300 miles.

 On January 16, 1776, Washington called a council of war and proposed an attack on the British.
 Washington wanted to attack before more British reinforcements could arrive in the Spring.
 Less than a week later, the Knox Expedition arrived in Framingham, Massachusetts, East of Boston, on January 25.
 Knox wrote to Washington, informing him that he had 59 pieces of artillery with him, and all of it was ready to be turned over to the Continental Army.
 The weapons were moved to Cambridge on January 27.
-By late February, the artillery, including 35 cannon, had been moved from Cambridge to Roxbury.
+By late February, the artillery, including 35 cannons, had been moved from Cambridge to Roxbury.

 Washington tried again on February 16 and 18 to convince his officers to mount an attack on the British.
 They still disagreed, because they felt that any attack would need to be preceded by artillery bombardment on British defenses, and the Army was short on manpower and gunpowder.
 Instead of planning an offensive, the council resolved to make preparations to take Dorchester Hill as soon as there was enough firepower.
-They believed this action would draw the British out of Boston and off of Noodle’s Island, and out into the open.
+They believed this action would draw the British out of Boston, off of Noodle’s Island, and out into the open.